dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 Returns the client coinbase address.

-> **Note:** This method has been deprecated as of **v1.14.0** and is no longer supported.
-Attempting to use this method will result in a "Method not supported" error.
+> **Note:** This method has been deprecated as of **v1.14.0** and is no longer supported
+* Attempting to use this method will result in a "Method not supported" error.

 **Parameters**